Our Board of Directors

 Director

-Having recently joined GCBC Board, I am super excited to contribute to strengthening connections across Gloucester, working towards a stronger, more connected Gloucester, where every resident feels valued, heard, and supported.
+Having recently joined GCBC Board, Wey is super excited to contribute to strengthening connections across Gloucester, working towards a stronger, more connected Gloucester, where every resident feels valued, heard, and supported.

-My expectations are that we, as a Board, will govern and allocate resources with transparency, champion inclusivity, where every voice is heard and value, and strengthen partnerships to maximise impact.
+Her expectations are that the Board will govern and allocate resources with transparency, champion inclusivity, where every voice is heard and value, and strengthen partnerships to maximise impact.

 Oritseweyinmi Ofenor